 The choices can be overwhelming, and if you’re a little wary of the strange and unknown, street eating can be challenging at times.

-That way, you know you’re not about to eat sheep’s brain soup!
+Always have your phone handy and use a translation app to look up Chinese words.
+That way, you know you’re not about to eat sheep’s brain soup.

 Have you tried Chinese street food?
 If so, have I missed your favorite?
-Let me know in the comments!
+Let me know in the comments.

 Does China have street food?